-Between Darwin and Adelaide there’s a lot to see, so be prepared to pack a whole lot into this 13-day itinerary.
-Heading south from the Northern Territory, you’ll be making stops at two of Australia’s great National Parks – Kakadu and Litchfield – checking out wildlife, waterfalls, and more.
-Experience just how vast the Outback is while driving towards Alice Springs, then make your way to the Red Centre and witness the magic of Uluru.
-From there head over to Coober Pedy, where you’ll see what a small town does to beat the extreme heat (hint: look down), as well as a few historical sites before you reach Adelaide.
+There’s a lot to see on, so be prepared to pack a whole lot into this 13-day itinerary that starts in Darwin and ends in Darwin.
+Heading south from the Northern Territory, you’ll be making stops at two of Australia’s great National Parks — Kakadu and Litchfield — checking out wildlife, waterfalls, and more.
+Make your way back to Darwin and hop on a flight to the Red Centre to witness the magic of Uluru before continuing to Adelaide.
+While there’s plenty of chances to keep the excitement up, you’ll also get free time to sit back and enjoy.

-Hands-on: Wine Tasting, Clare Valley.
 Wetland nature cruise in crocodile territory.
 Aboriginal art and craft centre visit.
 Guided exploration of Kakadu and Litchfield NPs.
-Underground mine tour.
 Champagne sunset viewing of Uluru.
 Mala Walk around Uluru and visit to the cultural centre.
 Hike at Kings Canyon (seasonal).
 All transport between destinations and to/from included activities.